zengin/microsoft-graph-docs/concepts/notifications-integrating-with-ios.md

 ## Adding the SDK to your project

-The simplest way to add the Connected Devices Platform to your iOS app is by using the [CocoaPods](https://cocoapods.org/) dependency manager.
+The simplest way to add the lightweight client SDK to your iOS app is by using the [CocoaPods](https://cocoapods.org/) dependency manager.
 Go to your iOS project's *Podfile* and insert the following entry:

 ```ObjectiveC
 platform :ios, "10.0"